Declan Clarke, Das Museum für Rundfunk und Einsamkeit / The Museum of Broadcasting and Loneliness

 The installation is illuminated every day from 4pm.
 It is freely accessible.

 Unhappily the museum has to stay closed.
 A series of short films will be released throughout the duration of the exhibition, each new ‚broadcast‘ arriving every Friday on this website.
-The films will relate to the content and convey the thematics of The Museum of Broadcasting and Loneliness.
+The films newly produced by the artist every week will relate to the content and convey the thematics of The Museum of Broadcasting and Loneliness.

 The currently closed Museum for Broadcasting and Loneliness introduces the history of electronic communication with its program.
 The project returns to the beginnings of electronic mass communication and tells a multi-layered, complex story of transition and transmission, of surprising connections and certain historical parallels between a divided Ireland and an equally separated Germany.
 The project sees itself as a prequel to the exhibition planned for next year.
 Stay tuned!